jjivany/wincurl/README.md

 This project is configured for automated Android deployment via GitHub Actions.

     Download the build12 .apk file from the repo.
-Build 13 will have better performance.
+Build 13 will have better Android performance.

 🤝 Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request if you'd like to improve the physics engine or add new game modes.
+Please open an issue or submit a pull request if you'd like to improve the physics engine or add new features.

 Developed with ❤️ using Arch Linux and some help from Gemini 3.5 Pro.